 The level 3 Advanced apprentice will already have achieved qualifications or an apprenticeship at level 2 and will learn more in depth knowledge and skills in their industry.
 When complete they will be the team leaders and typically rise quickly in their chosen industry, compared to those that do not follow an apprenticeship route.

-It is possible for learners to progress through all the levels, it will take time, patience and hard work, but then all apprenticeships that are worth doing are like that anyway.
+It is possible for learners to progress through all the levels.
+It will take time, patience and hard work but all apprenticeships that are worth doing will require this input.

 For more information, click here